 The first elements investigated in the Parlor were the window seats.
-The investigation revealed that the window seats of the north windows date to the mid-19th century and the window seat of the east window dates to the Fiske Kimball restoration in the 1930s.
+The investigation revealed that the window seats of the north windows dated to the mid-19th century and the window seat of the east window dated to the Fiske Kimball restoration in the 1930s.
 It was determined that all the window embrasures [the splayed opening from the wall toward the inner face of a window, often treated with paneling], after remodeling by “Light Horse Harry” circa 1795, had extended to the floor.
 In subsequent years the extended window embrasures had been filled with window seats and treated with wood paneling to match the existing 1795 wainscoting of the Parlor.
 This treatment closely resembles the existing Federal Period paneled treatments in the window embrasures of the Chamber.
 It was discovered that, when the window seats were installed in the mid 19th century, the 1795 paneling below each window was cut in half, leaving the lower portion in place to support the window seat.
 This was a very useful discovery in the fact that these paneling fragments provided dimensions and molding profiles that could be used to restore the original design.
 Therefore, the architectural investigation determined how to properly restore the windows to their 1795 Federal Period form.

 The next element investigated was the cornice.
-The physical evidence indicates that a plaster cornice was added to the Parlor during “Light Horse Harry” Lee’s 1795 remodeling.
+The physical evidence indicated that a plaster cornice was added to the Parlor during “Light Horse Harry” Lee’s 1795 remodeling.
 Plaster from this 1795 remodeling remains intact on the north and south walls of the Parlor.
 This intact plaster provided the physical evidence needed for restoring the dimensions of the cornice.
-All the physical evidence points to a plaster cornice that was run in place and then had bench cast elements applied.
+All the physical evidence pointed to a plaster cornice that was run in place and then had bench cast elements applied.
 The exact design of the 1795 cornice, probably removed sometime in the 19th century, is not known.
-However, a design is being developed based on period publications, existing cornices at Stratford Hall, and other cornices found in Virginian homes of the same period.
+However, a design was developed based on period publications, existing cornices at Stratford Hall, and other cornices found in Virginian homes of the same period.